Galactic foreground residue biases in cosmic-microwave-background lensing-convergence reconstruction and delensing of

 \section{Conclusions}

-In this work, we studied the impact of Galactic foreground and its residuals on CMB gravitational lensing reconstruction, delensing CMB maps and primordial gravitational wave searches.
+In this work, we studied the impact of Galactic foreground and its residuals on CMB gravitational-lensing reconstruction, the de-lensing of CMB maps, and primordial gravitational-wave searches.
 Using simulations of Galactic foreground based on three different models, we quantified the mean-field effect, the bias in the reconstruction noise, and the non-Gaussian systematic bias.
-We demonstrated that the mean-field bias arises primarily from masking anisotropies, and that its amplitude for the EB quadratic estimator is comparable to the \(N^{(1)}_L\) bias.
-We further showed that foreground affects reconstruction of lensing power spectrum in two different ways.
+We demonstrated that the mean-field bias arises primarily from masking anisotropies, and that its amplitude for the EB quadratic estimator is comparable to the $N^{(1)}_L$ bias.
+We further showed that foreground affects the reconstruction of a lensing power spectrum in two different ways.
 The Gaussian component of the foreground primarily increases the reconstruction noise at intermediate and high multipoles, while non-Gaussian small-scale features induce a systematic bias at low multipoles.